-Once you depart Perth in your hire car, begin to head north along the Brand Highway.
-First stop is Badgingarra National Park, approximately two hours away, where you will stretch your legs along the stunning two-hour Iain Wilson Nature Trail, home to wildlife such as kangaroos, emus and wedge-tailed eagles.
-The walk also offers the opportunity to see native wildflowers such as the world's largest eucalypt flower, the mottlecash.
-Stop for a lazy lunch, another hour north, at the twin coastal towns of Dongara and Port Denison (try the charming beach shack Seaspray Beach Cafe or family-friendly Southerlys Tavern).
-Perhaps pick up local produce at the Silverdale Olive Orchard, or some award-winning Bushtucker Spiced from a tour at Illegal Tender Rum Co before continuing on for 30 minutes to Geraldton.
-Head straight to the beach for an afternoon swim and then buy dinner from the Geraldton Fishermen's Co-Op.
+Once you depart Perth in your hire car, head north along the Brand Highway.
+Stop for a lazy lunch, another hour north, at the twin coastal towns of Dongara and Port Denison (try the charming beach shack Seaspray Beach Cafe At Seaspray Beach Holiday Park or family-friendly Southerlys Tavern).
+Perhaps pick up some award-winning spirits from a tour at Illegal Tender Rum Co before continuing on for 30 minutes to Geraldton.
+Head straight to the beach for an afternoon swim, or get out on the water with a jetski, flyboard, waterski or stand-up paddleboard tour with Ultimate Watersports.
+After, buy dinner from the Geraldton Fishermen's Co-Op.
 Sleep at Ocean Centre Hotel, a four-star stay in the heart of town with oceanfront views and a coast-inspired decor.

 Day 2: Geraldton to Carnarvon